Veeramanidasan

 Veeramani Daasan is an Indian singer of devotional songs and cinema songs.
+He received the Harivarasanam Award for the year 2024 from the Kerala state and Devosom Board.

 Earlier Veeramani Daasan had a light music troupe, Sruti Laya.
 But now it is devotional singing most of the way.
 He has sung for a couple of films too.
 Beginning with Ramanuja Suprabhatham, Veeramani Daasan has come out with many albums including the recent "Amman Kovil".
-Having sung more than 3,500 songs this singer who travels extensively for concerts is at home in Kannada and Telugu devotionals too.
+Having sung more than 6000 songs, this singer, who travels extensively for concerts is at home in Kannada and Telugu devotionals too.
 He shot to fame with the popular devotional song "Yellam Valla Thaye".
 He is no way connected with Veeramani family!